Applying to a Program of Interest

 Applies to Students in 5th, 8th, and 9th Grade

-If you are a SJCSD 8th or 9th grade student applying to a Program of Choice for the first time please follow the steps below.
+If you are a SJCSD 8th or 9th grade student applying to a Program of Interest for the first time please follow the steps below.

 If you do not receive a confirmation email within 48 hours of submitting your application, please contact the Career & Technical Education Department.